roshank231/divineCoordinateBot/README.md

 Fossil Divine: https://imgur.com/gallery/hBexOcz

-Once you activate the hotkey a screen will apear for user input on direcction, then the coordinates will be pasted to your clipboard within seconds.
+Once you activate the hotkey a screen will appear for user input on direction, then the coordinates will be pasted to your clipboard within seconds.

 The program also supports Fossil divine. (by default) use the ctrl,alt + f with your coordinates pasted from f3+c and then select the targeted block.

-The program will again return 2 coordinates, the closest safe coordinates and the closest Highroll divine coordinates.
+The program will again return 2 coordinates, the closest safe coordinates and the closest High roll divine coordinates.

-**This is an extremely simple fetch and retrieve program that uses easly avalable tables for pure convenience and RTA time-save. it does NOT do any advanced calculations to find the best possible coordinate, simply the nearest nether cordinate to your current position**
+**This is an extremely simple fetch and retrieve program that uses easily available tables for pure convenience and RTA time-save. it does NOT do any advanced calculations to find the best possible coordinate, simply the nearest nether coordinates to your current position**

 Also don't feel the need to go to the **exact** coordinates, especially for the portal divine coordinates.
 This is to simply give you a rough idea of a good blind spot.